-- If Margin > 0, the BSP has enough margin to provide its obligation. - If Margin = 0, all the nominated delivery points having to reach their (assumed) minimum offtake value if all the contracted capacity was to be activated.
-The BSP is not in a violation of its obligation but this could indicate a tight situation for the BSP. - If Margin < 0, some delivery points must exceed their (assumed) minimum offtake value to meet the obligation of the BSP, which may not be impossible but would be a strong indicator of potential non-compliance.
+- If Margin > 0, the BSP is expected to have enough margin to provide its obligation. - If Margin = 0, all the nominated delivery points having to reach their (assumed) minimum offtake value (in case of demand response) if all the contracted capacities were to be activated.
+For a generation unit, the power output is at its maximum, if all the contracted capacities were to be activated.
+The BSP is not expected to violate its obligation in case of a full activation, but this could indicate a tight situation for the BSP. - If Margin < 0, it is expected that some delivery points must exceed their (assumed) minimum offtake value to meet the obligation of the BSP, which may not be impossible but would be a strong indicator of potential noncompliance.